-Step 12: If a scaled score less than 70 is received in three of the four areas of Student Achievement; School Progress, Part A: Academic Growth; School Progress, Part B: Relative Performance; or Closing the Gaps, the highest scaled score a district, open-enrollment charter school, or campus can receive for the overall rating is a 69.
-In order for this provision to be applied, the district, open-enrollment charter school, or campus must be evaluated in all four areas.
+Step 12: If a scaled score less than 70 is received in three of the four areas of Student Achievement; School Progress, Part A: Academic Growth; School Progress, Part B: Relative Performance; or Closing the Gaps, the highest scaled score a district or campus can receive for the overall rating is a 69.
+In order for this provision to be applied, the district or campus must be evaluated in all four areas.
 This provision is not applied to a dropout recovery school.
 If the Student Achievement domain scaled score is 70 or higher, this provision will not be applied.